alephobjects/ohai-kit/docs/install.md

 You can now add a URL to the project that would resolve to the `ohai_kit` application by editing the **myproject/urls.py** file and adding a _url_ line to it.
 Refer to the [Django URL functions](https://docs.djangoproject.com/en/dev/ref/urls/) for more information.

 Please note however that Ohai-kit does not currently support being installed as a subdirectory such as '^ohai/'.
 You must set the URL for ohai-kit as the root directory of your website.
-This can be achieves by adding the following line to **myproject/urls.py** :
+This can be achieved by adding the following line to **myproject/urls.py** :

 ` url(r'^', include('ohai_kit.urls', namespace='ohai_kit')),`